melahn/helm-chartmap/README.md

 Java 8 or later.

 The Helm Client is required since the chart map is based on the dependencies discovered with the Kubernetes Helm client using the *helm template* command.
-The helm-chartmap-1.0.3-SNAPSHOT version has been tested with version 3.8.1 of the Helm Client and the helm-chartmap-1.0.2 version (available from Maven Central) has been tested with version 2.17.0 of the Helm Client.
+The helm-chartmap-1.1.0 version has been tested with version 3.8.1 of the Helm Client and the helm-chartmap-1.0.2 version has been tested with version 2.17.0 of the Helm Client.
 Other Helm client versons may also work.

 For instructions on installing the Helm Client, see <https://docs.helm.sh/using_helm/#installing-helm>.